 While I usually don’t provide much in the way of Spoiler Warnings, especially for shows that are 50 years old, I’m going to say the following:

 This episode is highly dependent on being built up to one of the best moments in TV history.
-If you can take the time to watch it, I encourage that.
+If you can take the time to watch it, I encourage that and you can find it on CBS’s services.
 If not, then, here we go.

 The Honeymooners was already on this list, but here’s the summary again: Ralph Kramden (Jackie Gleason) is a Brooklyn bus driver who always dreams big, but generally doesn’t want to work hard to achieve it.
 He also has a tendency to get very nervous when he actually has an opportunity to get somewhere, usually leading him to messing it up in a comical way.
 Ralph’s wife, and verbal sparring partner, is Alice (Audrey Meadows), who Ralph usually fights with, and loses to, until he utters a variation of his famous phrase, “one of these days, Alice, bang, zoom, straight to the moon,” to which she almost invariably replied “Ahhh, shaddup.”
 Some people will be upset that joking about beating your wife was still acceptable in the 50s, but, to be fair, Ralph never laid a hand on his wife, nor did she believe that he would.
 That was just their dynamic, for better or for worse.
 She was sassy and sensible, he was emotional and kind of stupid.
 It carried over pretty directly into the Flintstones.